 Private Student Loans

 At 17, private student loans through banks, credit unions or schools may not be available to you.
 Unlike federal student loans, student loans through nongovernmental private lending institutions may require a cosigner.
-You may have to demonstrate an established credit history and your interest rate -- potentially higher than 18 percent, as of 2015 -- depends on your credit score.
+You may have to demonstrate an established credit history and your interest rate — between 3 and 13 percent as of 2018 — depends on your credit score.